 Principle 9 - Community • Principle 10 - Further design development needs to be undertaken in Aesthetics order for the DAC to evaluate.
-Consider providing a diversity of aesthetic approaches the three main built elements to assist in breaking the visual appearance of bulk and massing.
-Comments The "7 storey approved future context" criteria can't be u as a baseline for future building form including application.
+Consider providing a diversity of aesthetic approaches to the three main built elements to assist in breaking the visual appearance of bulk and massing.
+Comments The "7 storey approved future context" criteria can't be use as a baseline for future building form including th application.
 The Built Form Policy was developed response to community concern raised in response previous projects such as these precedents.
-Any LDP that seeks to increase height limits would nee align with the intent of the BFP and limit development to site boundary at lower floors whilst providing setback upper floors to reduce bulk and scale and to step dow height to the neighbouring single residential neighbourho This proposal is yet to demonstrate this approach.
-If the intent is to commit to the design quality requirements of Part 4 of the draft Design WA policy, then the plant would need to be reconsidered.
-There appears to be m areas in the current proposal that would not meet the requirements.
-It is difficult providing informed comment on the cur proposal in any detail.
-A high-quality positive contribution to the locality should offered to make it an attractive proposition to the City the community.
-A sample of elements that could be offered as an incen for the City of Vincent / local community to consider include; • Character CharacterPedestrian amenity Public domain interface / active frontages - re "encouraged" Permeability - included however proposed linka are outside ownership and control.
-Diversity of accommodation Affordable housing / Key worker housing Diversity of land uses Any there any community facilities sought by the Any there any community facilities sought by the Landscaping intent / retention of trees Communal / public areas Sustainability targets Community benefits?
-Refer Melville Canning Bri Structure Plan and Design WA section on Incent for a range of elements the City could benefit from For more, refer to Design WA Draft Apartment Des Guide, 2.11 Incentive based development standards Appendix 2 - List of potential incentives - ba development standards
+Any LDP that seeks to increase height limits would need align with the intent of the BFP and limit development to the site boundary at lower floors whilst providing setback upper floors to reduce bulk and scale and to step down height to the neighbouring single residential neighbourhoo This proposal is yet to demonstrate this approach.
+If the intent is to commit to the design quality requiremen of Part 4 of the draft Design WA policy, then the planning would need to be reconsidered.
+There appears to be mai areas in the current proposal that would not meet the requirements.
+It is difficult providing informed comment on the curre proposal in any detail.
+A high-quality positive contribution to the locality should be offered to make it an attractive proposition to the City ar the community.
+A sample of elements that could be offered as an incentive for the City of Vincent / local community to consider ca include; Character Padactrian arrayity Pedestrian amenity Public demain interfere / petitor fronteres petitor fronter Public domain interface / active frontages - reta "encouraged" Permeability - included however proposed linkage are outside ownership and control.
+Diversity of accommodation Affordable housing (I/Conventor housing) Affordable housing / Key worker housing Diversity of land uses And the recommendation for all the analysis of the second that the second the second that the sec Any there any community facilities sought by the cit Landscaping intent / retention of trees Communal / public areas Sustainability targets Community benefits?
+Refer Melville Canning Bridg Structure Plan and Design WA section on Incentive for a range of elements the City could benefit from.
+For more, refer to Design WA Draft Apartment Design Guide, 2.11 Incentive based development standards ar Appendix 2 - List of potential incentives - base development standards